 The programs will be provided across 16 weekly sessions once a week on Mondays from 4:30 pm to 6:00 pm.

 Cost: Many insurance companies may cover all or part of the cost of the program.
 Self-pay fees are $100 per week plus a one-time intake fee.

-If you are interested in any of our programs, please contact our office at the Child and Adult Neurodevelopmental Clinic (CAN Clinic) to set up an intake appointment to determine if this form of treatment is a good fit for your teenager.
+The next group will begin in July 2015.
+If you are interested in participating, please contact our office at the Child and Adult Neurodevelopmental Clinic (CAN Clinic) to set up an intake appointment to determine if this form of treatment is a good fit for your teenager.

 Address: 300 UCLA Medical Plaza, Suite 1253, Los Angeles, CA 90095-6967